-Senior Researcher at the Institute of Human Development; early childhood development and policy research
+Senior Researcher, Institute of Human Development; early childhood development and policy research

 Margaret Bridges is a Developmental Psychologist and Research Scientist at IHD.
 She is leading the effort to build the new Early Development & Learning Science Program at UC Berkeley, a transdisciplinary, developmental science program focused on young children from the prenatal period to age 8.
 Dr. Bridges studies how family and preschool experiences influence the socio-emotional development and early academic skills of young children, as well as how families can be supported to prepare their young children for school.